SAP-samples/btp-developer-guide-cap/documentation/saas/kyma-deployment.md

-# Deploy the Application in the SAP BTP, Kyma Runtime
+# Deploy in the SAP BTP, Kyma Runtime

 ## Prerequisites
 - [Prepare for Kyma Development](./4-prepare-for-kyma.md)